Our Leadership: Counting Coup

 Chantelle is an enrolled member of the Cheyenne River Sioux Tribe (Hunkpapa/Mnicoujou Lakota).
 She is a mother to 5 adorable children, who she raises with her husband, Owen Wiese.
 Chantelle and Owen recently returned to the He Sapa to raise their family after spending 9 years in Flandreau, SD.
 Chantelle worked at the Flandreau Indian School and then at the Flandreau Santee Sioux Tribal Health Center.
 Chantelle and Owen wanted to move to the He Sapa to provide more opportunities for their children while being able to keep them connected to their Lakota roots.
 Chantelle received a bachelor's degree in psychology from Yale University and a Masters of Social Work degree from the University of South Dakota.
 She currently serves as the mental health provider on 3 of the 4 Pennington County Specialty Courts through West River Mental Health.
 Chantelle is passionate about advocating for our relatives and finds being a part of the COUP Council is the best way to be able to do so.

-Marlene Poor Bear, Secretary
+Marlene Poor Bear, Vice-Chairperson

 Marlene Poor Bear is Oglala Lakota and received her Bachelor of Art degree in Lakota Leadership from Oglala Lakota College in May 2024.
 She is a grandmother who has lived in Rapid City for over 20 years and is originally from the Martin community of the Pine Ridge reservation.
 During the pandemic, Marlene and her grandchildren delivered meals to the relatives in quarantine and isolation during the COVID pandemic, and practices direct aid every day for the community on and off the reservations.
 She is a devoted relative, an AIM warrior woman and an active part of the Mni Luzahan community.
 She keeps the legacy of her beloved brothers alive through her community activism and leadership.